Field installation for commercial security projects can be a pain to manage, as many integrators know all too well.

 3. Field Reports

 Though field reports seem like a great way to increase the flow of information from the field to the office, they can be more trouble than they’re worth.
-They’re often implemented as a way to quickly resolve field installation challenges, but the approach fails or backfires.
+They’re often implemented as a way to resolve field installation challenges quickly, but the approach fails or backfires.

 The problem with field reports is simple: The level of information that the project manager receives depends on the quality of the technician writing the report.